19hours/sg-statutes/Acts/Income Tax Act.md

 [29/2012]

+[Act 15 of 2016 wef 01/08/2016]

-(4D) The maximum amount of cash payout for each equipment that is the subject of a hire-purchase agreement, or any intellectual property rights that are the subject of an IPR instalment agreement, is the amount computed under subsection (3) or (4) (as modified by subsection (4C)), as the case may be, that is attributable to —
+(4D) The maximum amount of cash payout for each equipment that is the subject of a hire-purchase agreement, or any intellectual property rights that are the subject of an IPR instalment agreement, is the amount computed under subsection (3), (4), (4AA) or (4AB) (as modified by subsection (4C)), as the case may be, that is attributable to —

 (a) the cash price of the equipment or rights; or

-(b) if the total cash payout for the year of assessment is the amount referred to in subsection (3)(a)(ii) or (b)(ii) or (4)(b) (as the case may be), such part of the price of the equipment or rights that the qualifying person elects to be used for computing the cash payout.
+(b) such part of the price of the equipment or rights that the qualifying person elects to be used for computing the cash payout for the year of assessment if the selected expenditure or the aggregate amount of selected expenditure for the cash payout is —

-[29/2012]
+(i) the amount mentioned in subsection (3)(a)(ii) in the case of the year of assessment 2011, or subsection (3)(b)(ii) in the case of the year of assessment 2012;

+(ii) $100,000 in the case of the year of assessment 2013, 2014, 2015 or 2016;

+(iii) $100,000 —

+(A) in the case of the year of assessment 2017, where the last day of the basis period for that year of assessment is before 1 August 2016; or

+(B) in the case of the year of assessment 2018, where the first day of the basis period for that year of assessment is on or after 1 August 2016; or

+(iv) the amount mentioned in paragraph (ii) of the definition of A or paragraph (ii) of the definition of B in subsection (4AA)(b) —

+(A) in the case of the year of assessment 2017, where the last day of the basis period for that year of assessment is on or after 1 August 2016; or

+(B) in the case of the year of assessment 2018, where the first day of the basis period for that year of assessment is before 1 August 2016.

+[Act 15 of 2016 wef 01/08/2016]

+(4DA) Sub-paragraphs (i) to (iv) of subsection (4D)(b) have effect for all cash payouts for the respective years of assessment mentioned in those sub-paragraphs.

+[Act 15 of 2016 wef 01/08/2016]

 (4DB) In subsections (4C)(a)(i) and (4D)(a), a reference to the cash price of intellectual property rights is, in a case where the Comptroller has treated the open‑market price mentioned in section 19B(10I) as the amount mentioned in section 19B(1C)(a)(i) in relation to those rights, a reference to the open‑market price.